adamkrogh/goodreads-dotnet/README.md

 - followers.create — Follow a user.
 - followers.destroy — Unfollow a user.
 - friends.create — Add a friend.
+- notifications — See the current user's notifications.
 - series.show — See a series.
 - series.list — See all series by an author.
 - series.work — See all series a work is in.